captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 1. Using `pass` involves GPG keys, and I can't use hardware GPG keys on my current device (iPhone SE).
 2. I don't want to sync all my passwords to my phone.
 I have a limited number of applications on my device, and syncing all passwords doesn't make sense.

 For the first issue, I am forced to use a PGP key in software on [passforios][passforios].
-If you are on Android, take a look at [OpenKeychain][okc], and Fidesmo, which both support hardware cards/keys.
+If you are on Android, take a look at [OpenKeychain][okc], and Fidesmo/Yubikey NFC.

 For the second issue, I use `pass cp`, and the `.gpg-id` file, which allows me to maintain a `mobile-sync` directory inside my pass git repository encrypted against a different key.
-From the documentation:
+From the `pass` documentation:

 #### `~/.password-store/.gpg-id`